Gree

 F6

-Indoor unit displays F6; unit may not reach set temperature or may cycle erratically.
+The indoor unit displays F6; the unit may not reach the set temperature or may cycle erratically.

 Indoor Fan Speed Out of Control / Feedback Error